 Using a rubber spatula, like this inexpensive one from Target, to scrape solids off the diaper is also an option.
 Scraping the waste off the diaper can be inconvenient as it can push the waste into the fabric (especially with loose stools), and you will have to clean the spatula itself afterward.

 4. Peri Bottle Sprayer

 Often used as a good travel cloth diaper sprayer, that perineal bottle the hospital sent you home with can be used to get the poop off our diapers.
-Unlike the dunking and swooshing a peri bottle gives you a small, controlled stream you can use to lift solids from the diaper and into the toilet.
+Unlike dunking and swooshing, a peri bottle gives you a small, controlled stream you can use to lift solids from the diaper and into the toilet.
 The biggest downside of using a small peri bottle is that you’ll need to fill it multiple times, or have multiple peri bottles at the ready, to get a messy poop clean enough to be put in the hamper.

 5. Diaper Sprayers